cbrwx/nanogpt/README.md

+# Transformer-based Language Model for Wikipedia Article Summarization
+This repository contains a language model inspired by the Transformer architecture.
+It dynamically fetches and cleans Wikipedia articles, formulates a question based on the title of the article, and pairs it with concise content.
+The model is then trained on this Q&A format, allowing for the generation of similar sequences.

+## Features
+- Uses the Transformer architecture for the language model.
+- Dynamically fetches random Wikipedia articles for fresh and diverse training data.
+- Cleans and processes the Wikipedia content to generate a Q&A format for training.
+- Built upon the example provided by Andrej Karpathy, titled "nanogpt".
+## Prerequisites
+- Python 3.x
+- PyTorch
+- Beautiful Soup 4
+## Model Architecture
+The model utilizes the self-attention mechanism, a hallmark of the Transformer architecture.
+Specifically, the architecture is comprised of:

+- Multi-head self-attention mechanism.
+- Positional embeddings to understand the order of the sequence.
+- Feed-forward neural networks.
+- Layer normalization and dropout for regularization.
+## Data Processing
+To simulate a summarization task, the following steps are taken:

+- Fetch random Wikipedia articles.
+- Formulate a question based on the title of the article (e.g., "Who is Albert Einstein?" or "What is Quantum Mechanics?").
+- Clean and process the content of the article to generate a concise answer.
+- Train the model on this Q&A format.
+## Training
+Training parameters are easily configurable.
+The current settings are:

+- Batch size: 64
+- Block size: 256
+- Max iterations: 5000
+- Learning rate: 3e-4
+During training, evaluation is performed at regular intervals to keep track of the model's performance on the training and validation sets.

+## Usage
+Ensure all required libraries are installed.
+Clone this repository.
+Run the main script to train the model.
+The script will:
+- Fetch and process Wikipedia articles.
+- Train the model on the generated Q&A format.
+- Generate text at the end of each epoch.
+- Save the model's state.

+This implementation was inspired and built upon the example provided by Andrej Karpathy, specifically the "nanogpt" example.
+It incorporates the Transformer architecture to model the probability distribution of sequences of words for text generation.
+.cbrwx

+---original readme below
+"
 # nanogpt-lecture

 Code created in the [Neural Networks: Zero To Hero](https://karpathy.ai/zero-to-hero.html) video lecture series, specifically on the first lecture on nanoGPT.
 Publishing here as a Github repo so people can easily hack it, walk through the `git log` history of it, etc.